-This section of the Connector 2000 Association, Inc. (the "Association") annual financial report presents a discussion and analysis of the Association's financial performance for the years ended December 31, 2019 and 2018.
-Our analysis includes comparisons of 2019, 2018 and 2017 information.
+This section of the Connector 2000 Association, Inc. (the "Association") annual financial report presents a discussion and analysis of the Association's financial performance for the years ended December 31, 2020 and 2019.
+Our analysis includes comparisons of 2020, 2019 and 2018 information.
 We ask that you read this section of our annual report in conjunction with the financial statements that follow this section.

 Our sole business is the operation of the Greenville Southern Connector Toll Road (the "Southern Connector").
 The Southern Connector is an approximately 16-mile four-lane tollway facility constructed to interstate standards in Greenville County, South Carolina.
 We operate the Southern Connector under a License Agreement dated as of February 11, 1998 between the South Carolina Department of Transportation ("SCDOT") and the Association as amended by a First Amendment to License Agreement dated as of April 1, 2011 between the same parties (together, the "License Agreement").
-Our operations are governed by the terms of our First Amended and Restated Master Indenture of Trust dated April 11, 2011 between the Association and U.S. Bank, National Association, as trustee, as supplemented by our First Supplemental Indenture of Trust between the same parties effective as of April 11, 2011 (together, the "Trust Indenture").
+Our operations are governed by the terms of our First Amended and Restated Master Indenture of Trust dated April 1, 2011 between the Association and U.S. Bank, National Association, as Trustee, as supplemented by our First Supplemental Indenture of Trust dated May 1, 2012 between the same parties.
+Both documents were effective April 21, 2011, and are collectively referred to as the "Trust Indenture".